Autodiscover timingAutodiscover runs at the following times:

 - When another application invokes it by using MAPI.
 For more information about MAPI, see the following MSDN article: Outlook MAPI Reference.

-To avoid this scenario, the user can log on with a UPN instead of domain\username.
+To avoid this scenario, the user can log on by using a UPN instead of domain\username.

 Every time that Outlook needs Autodiscover information, it uses a set of ordered steps to try to retrieve an XML payload that contains configuration settings.
 Many of these steps can be controlled by using Group Policy Objects (GPO), and the GPO value is included in the step description.

-This article was created for Outlook 2010, however is still relevant for later versions of Outlook.
+Note This article was created for Outlook 2010.
+However, it is still relevant for later versions of Outlook.

 The policy control value for this step is as follows: ExcludeLastKnownGoodURL.